 The sugar tax that was introduced in April this year was met with differing actions by manufacturers.
 Tesco brought 85% of its own-brand soft drinks below the 5g tax threshold, while Britvic had managed to bring down 94% of its drinks.
 Meanwhile, AG Barr, owner of iconic Scottish drink Irn Bru, faced stiff opposition from customers when it published plans to bring sugar levels down to 4.7g per 100ml.
 An online petition “Hands Off our Irn Bru” has now been signed by 50,000 people.
 The dilemma facing manufacturers was that a major recipe overhaul would lose them more customers than a higher price.
 Coca-Cola, for example, said they had no plans to reduce the sugar and instead opted to lower the volume of its bottles.

 40% of 10-11 year olds in London are overweight

 The fight against childhood obesity has also seen plans by the mayor of London, Sadiq Khan, to ban adverts for foods high in fat, salt and sugar (HFSS).
-The plan is meant to tackle London’s high childhood overweight and obesity rates.
-Almost 40% of children aged 10-11 are overweight.
-However, the plans have been criticised by transatlantic anti-regulation campaign group Consumer Choice Centre.
-Managing director Fred Roeder called it “heavy-handed and paternalistic”.
+The plan is meant to tackle London’s high childhood overweight and obesity rates, almost 40% of children aged 10-11 are overweight.
+However, the plans have been criticised by transatlantic anti-regulation campaign group Consumer Choice Centre, with managing director Fred Roeder calling it “heavy-handed and paternalistic”.

 Plans are expected to be presented to MPs before they break in July.